sigasi/sigasi_insights/manual/views.md

 [xl_doc_only],[vhdl_only]

-The **Documentation view** gives you a live preview of the automatic documentation Sigasi can generate for your project.
+The **Documentation view** gives you a live preview of the automatic documentation Sigasi Studio can generate for your project.

 ![](images/documentationview.png)

 You do not need to add any special annotations to your code.
-Sigasi uses the same code/comment association as the hover provider ([/manual/editor#Comment Association]).
+Sigasi Studio uses the same code/comment association as the hover provider ([/manual/editor#Comment Association]).
 So to document a `port`, you append a comment to a port declaration.
 To document an `architecture`, you put the comment just on top of the architecture.

 ## Export Documentation